 We understand state and federal laws that regulate the trucking industry and how companies and employees must behave.
 If we find that the trucker wasn’t paying attention during the wide turn or their employer didn’t provide them with a training program, we’ll be able to move forward with pursuing the maximum compensation available.

-Recovering Damages After a Wide Turn Truck Accident
+Recovering Damages After a Wide Turn Truck Accident in Lexington

 A car crash can lead to severe damage and expensive medical bills.
 Getting hit by a commercial vehicle can increase the trauma you experience.
 In a truck accident case, you’re allowed to pursue compensation for your damages.
 The damages that cover both economic and non-economic losses are called compensatory damages.
 These may include: